buckaroo-it/WooCommerce/readme.txt

 == Changelog ==

+= 2.10.0 =
+- Users can edit the giftcards available in the payment method configuration.
+- New payment method Afterpay (new version) added.
+- Fixed minor issue with loading the website key from the push response.

 = 2.9.0 =
-- Adds new payment methods (Nexi, P24), improves iDeal banks display, updates documentation with PayPal Seller Protection information
+- Adds new payment methods (Nexi, P24 and SEPA B2B), improves iDeal banks display, updates documentation with PayPal Seller Protection information

 = 2.8.3 =
 - Fixing PHP warning with debug logfile